-St. Joseph Grad Information Graduation Planning Information 2017 – 2018 At this time in the school year Graduating students should be: -Achievement of all diploma requirements by June 2018 (review status sheet) -Researching programs / pre-requisites / jobs for next year (apprenticeship, world of work, volunteerism, college programs, university programs etc.) -Exploring online resources -Getting involved in graduation year initiatives -Checking announcements and Grad Board for news about graduation procedures.
+St. Joseph Grad Information Graduation Planning Information 2021 – 2022 At this time in the school year Graduating students should be: -Achievement of all diploma requirements by June 2022 -Researching programs / pre-requisites / jobs for next year (apprenticeship, world of work, volunteerism, college programs, university programs etc.) -Exploring online resources -Checking announcements, for news about graduation procedures.

 To earn an Ontario Secondary School Diploma (OSSD) students must:

 A. Earn 30 credits including 18 compulsory and 12 electives

 B. Pass the Grade 10 Literacy Test or Complete the Ontario Literacy Course (waived for 2021-2022 grads)